-The opportunity for annual performance-based cash awards under our shareholder-approved Nordstrom, Inc. Executive Management Bonus Plan is designed to focus the Named Executive Officers on the alignment between annual operating performance and long-term business strategy.
+The opportunity for annual performance-based cash awards under our shareholder-approved Nordstrom, Inc. Executive Management Bonus Plan ("Executive Management Bonus Plan") is designed to focus the Named Executive Officers on the alignment between annual operating performance and long-term business strategy.
 In support of our guiding principles, the performance-based bonus awards pay out only when pre-determined performance milestones are achieved.
 The Committee establishes the following criteria in developing the annual bonus arrangements:

-- Target bonus opportunity: In determining the target percentage of base salary shown on page 32, the Committee takes into account the mix of pay elements, market pay information for similar roles within our peer group and the internal relationship between roles within the Company. - In support of our pay-for-performance philosophy, the maximum bonus payout, which is associated with superior performance, is 2.5 times an executive's target bonus opportunity.
-This maximum is higher than is common among our retail peers because we believe it is important to continue encouraging and paying rewards when we achieve truly superior results. - Performance measures: The Committee establishes the performance measures to focus executives on the most important annual and longterm strategic goals.
-For fiscal year 2015, the Named Executive Officers all had the following measures: - ROIC to ensure our overall performance aligns directly with shareholder returns over the long term.
+- Target bonus opportunity: In determining the target percentage of base salary shown on page 30, the Committee takes into account the mix of pay elements, market pay information for similar roles within our peer group and the internal relationship between roles within the Company. - In support of our pay-for-performance philosophy, the maximum bonus payout, which is associated with superior performance, is 2.5 times an executive's target bonus opportunity.
+This maximum is higher than is common among our retail peers because we believe it is important to continue encouraging and paying rewards when we achieve truly superior results. - Performance measures: The Committee establishes the performance measures to focus executives on the most important annual and long-term strategic goals.
+For fiscal year 2017, the Named Executive Officers all had the following measures: - ROIC to ensure our overall performance aligns directly with shareholder returns over the long term.
 The measure is expressed as a threshold that must be met before any payout can be made on EBIT results to ensure our executives are rewarded only after earnings generate a meaningful return for our shareholders. - EBIT to emphasize the importance of earnings and its role in driving shareholder value.
-Each executive's performance-based bonus was weighted 100% on this measure, subject to the ROIC threshold.

-• Performance measure milestones: The Committee defines financial milestones for ROIC (as a threshold) and EBIT (as a range) that relate to varying percentages of bonus payout.
+Each executive's performance-based bonus was weighted 100% on this measure, subject to the ROIC threshold. - Strategic Bonus Measure to use as a bonus payout modifier (up or down) by up to 25%, not to exceed the maximum payout under the Executive Management Bonus Plan, which is 2.5 times an executive's target bonus opportunity.
+The Strategic Bonus Measure for fiscal year 2017 considered objective progress in expanding: 1) market share, 2) customer count, and 3) customer engagement, each of which are key indicators of our success in our strategy of serving customers across the breadth of our physical and digital platforms. - Performance measure milestones: The Committee defines financial milestones for ROIC (as a threshold) and EBIT (as a range) that relate to varying percentages of bonus payout.
 The difficulty level in achieving the milestones reflects the Committee's belief that there should be a balance between executive pay opportunity, reinvestment in the Company and return to shareholders.

-In accordance with our bonus plan, ROIC and EBIT achievement used to determine bonus payout may differ from ROIC and EBIT, as reported in our Form 10-K filed on March 14, 2016, due to the exclusion of certain one-time gains or losses.
+In accordance with our bonus plan, ROIC and EBIT achievement used to determine bonus payout may differ from ROIC and EBIT, as reported in our Form 10-K filed with the SEC, due to the exclusion of certain one-time gains or losses.
 In this situation, we refer to the measure achievements as Incentive ROIC and Incentive EBIT.
-This is the case for 2015 where achievements reflect non-operating related adjustments not included in the financial plan.
+This is the case for 2017 where achievements reflect non-operating related adjustments not included in the financial plan.
+Incentive ROIC and Incentive EBIT are not measures of financial performance under GAAP and should be considered in addition to, and not a substitute for, return on assets, net earnings, total assets and other financial measures prepared in accordance with GAAP.
+See Appendix A for a reconciliation of GAAP and non-GAAP financial measures.